mrhavens/DockerTrap/README.md

 DockerTrap is Docker based honeypot that creates new, isolated, firewalled containers for each IP address that tries to connect to the host.
 Any Docker image can now be used as a honeypot!

+# TODO

+1. Firewall rules are bugged and more restrictive than intended
+2. Logging with auditd is still bugged and not working as intended
+3. Auto install still needed

 # Installation

 ## Install the necessary software